harrislapiroff/chromamine.com/src/posts/calling-the-first-dance-in-a-community.md

 This was my program:

-{% dancecard dances "Easy Circle of Fun" %}
+{% dancecard dances "Easy Circle Of Fun" %}

 This dance introduced progression, allemandes, the swing (an elbow swing), and the promenade (with dancers simply holding hands, no particular promenade position).